What Are the Symptoms of Mesothelioma?

 If the tumor is in the abdomen (peritoneum) symptoms include swelling and pain of the abdomen, constipation, nausea, vomiting and blockage of the small intestine.

 Regardless of where the cancer originated, most patients suffering from mesothelioma will have fatigue, fever and weight loss from a loss of appetite.

 How Mesothelioma Is Diagnosed

-To diagnose mesothelioma, your doctor will start with a physical exam to check for lumps and take down your medical and job history.
+To diagnose mesothelioma, your healthcare provider will start with a physical exam to check for lumps and take down your medical and job history.
 One of the first tests your doctor will run is a chest X-ray or a CT scan to look for signs of prior exposure to asbestos in the form of pleural plaques (thickened pleura with calcium deposits) and other abnormalities.
-Sometimes, the chest X-ray or CT scan will reveal fluid build up between the lung and the chest all, called pleural effusion.
+Sometimes, the chest X-ray or CT scan will reveal fluid buildup between the lung and the chest all, called pleural effusion.

 When pleural fluid is identified, the next step is to drain the fluid with an ultrasound-guided needle aspiration.
 This procedure is primarily performed to exclude other causes of fluid buildup and is not usually enough to confirm a diagnosis of mesothelioma.

 The next step to diagnose mesothelioma is a biopsy.
 A biopsy sample can be obtained from the chest wall with CT or ultrasound guidance, under local anesthesia, or with the use of a small camera introduced between the lung and the chest wall under general anesthesia.
 The tissue sample obtained during the biopsy will then be analyzed to determine if you have mesothelioma and, if so, what kind.
 Once diagnosed, your doctor may then do more tests to determine what stage your cancer has progressed to.